Maybe that is because we can relate to Jesus as a human being and understand God through personified imagery like "Heavenly Father."

 Fountain of love

-From the earliest days of the Methodist movement, John Wesley sought to help Christians live faith in the midst of ordinary lives of family, friends, work, bills, and more.
-He encouraged the Methodists to participate in what he called the “means of grace,” which included acts of piety like worship and prayer, along with acts of service like feeding the hungry and giving to the poor.
+From the earliest days of the Methodist movement, John Wesley sought to help Christians live faithfully in the midst of their ordinary lives of family, friends, work, bills, and more.
+He encouraged the Methodists to participate in what he called the "means of grace," which include acts of piety like worship and prayer, along with acts of service like feeding the hungry and giving to the poor.